D0ubleA-ron/RedLight_GreenLight/README.md

 Aaron - I found the research portion of this project very interesting.
 At first, I did not believe we could run a motion detection system through OpenCV given the amount of RAM, however I did notice that there were lightweight models that could be run on a Raspberry Pi.
 Also, integrating the software and hardware portions of this project took some thought since it is something I have never really done.
 I think that the project idea is pretty interesting and fun since it takes a fictional idea and makes it into reality.
 I am interested to see how this progresses!

-## How to Run This Locally

-1. Clone this github repo.
-2. Open terminal and run the following command `pip install numpy==1.26.0 opencv-python==4.11.0.86 ultralytics==8.3.88 pygame --system-break-packages`
-3. Once the packages are done installing, open the terminal and navigate to the REDLIGHT_GREENLIGHT folder.
-Then enter the following commands one by one.
-   a. `cd local_dev`
-   b. `cd backend`
-   c. `cd motion_detection`
-4. Now you are in the right folder.
-Start the game using the following command `python motion_detection.py` and have fun!